sourcey/spectacle/README.md

 Spectacle generates beautiful static HTML5 documentation from [OpenAPI](https://openapis.org)/[Swagger](http://swagger.io) 2.0 API specifications.

-The goal of Spectacle is help you "save time and look good" by providing an extensible platform for auto generating your REST API docs.
+The goal of Spectacle is to help you "save time and look good" by providing an extensible platform for auto generating your REST API docs.
 The default layout is a three column single page, similar to those employed by [Stripe](https://stripe.com/docs/api) and [Intercom](https://developers.intercom.com/reference).

 See a demo of Spectacle in action here: [http://cheesestore.github.io](http://cheesestore.github.io)